mgreiler/se-unlocked/Transcripts/EP_53_Mauricio_Aniche.md

 than green means, but it's failing really often.
 So you have to investigate really often and, you know, you just realize nothing happened.

-And it actually doesn't really find anything.
-Right.
+And it actually doesn't really find anything, right?.
 Or the other thing is, well, it fails quite a bit, but it also finds quite a lot of things.
 So we still think you should keep it or, you know, go and improve it and so on.
 So yeah, this is something that came up from my mind when you were talking about flaky